Filip7/workcd-go/README.md

 wd --base-dir ~/Projects
 ```

+When no directory name is passed to the command, it will simply change to the base directory.

 `--base-dir` enables you to do a neat trick of creating aliases that search different directories

 For example: